byronbytes/byronbytes/README.md

 ## I'm a programmer who wants to make the world a better place.
 My main hobby is developing software and working with code.

-I focus with the following languages.
+**I focus with the following languages.**

 - C#
 - Java
-- Learning HTML / CSS
+- HTML / CSS

-I use the following IDEs.
+**I use the following IDEs.**

 - Visual Studio 2019
 - Visual Studio Code
 - IntelliJ Idea
 - (Occasionally) BlueJ

-I also work with WinForms and have plans to learn WPF.
+I work with WinForms and have plans to learn WPF.

 ### My Projects